mars-project/mars/docs/source/execution.rst

 .. _eager_mode:

-Eager execution
+Eager Execution
 ===============

 ..
 Note:: New in version 0.2.0a2

-Mars supports eager mode which makes it friendly for developing and easy to debug.
+Mars supports eager mode, making it friendly for developing and easy to debug.

-Users can enable the eager mode by options, set options at the beginning of the program or console session.
+Users can enable eager mode by setting options at the beginning of the program or console session.

 .. code-block:: python